 The world is not fair.
-Our objective societal and economic system put in place hundreds of years ago, favoring the rich and white, has and continues to tear cities apart.
-We see racial and economic injustice everywhere, from growing homelessness in larger cities to the gentrification of previously minority neighborhoods causing property prices to skyrocket.
+Our objective societal and economic system put in place hundreds of years ago, favouring the rich and white, has and continues to tear cities apart.
+We see racial and economic injustice everywhere, from growing homelessness in larger cities to the gentrification of previously minority neighbourhoods causing property prices to skyrocket.
 It doesn’t stop there.
 The overlooked and sometimes forgotten piece of the injustice puzzle is environmental injustice.

 The leading activist from the 80s, Dr. Robert Bullard from Texas Southern University, has been recognized as the ‘Father of Environmental Justice.’
 He defines environmental justice as “[embracing] the principle that all people and communities have a right to equal protection and equal enforcement of environmental laws and regulations.”
 We have yet to see that throughout the country.
 Dr. Bullard continues: “Today, zip code is still the most potent predictor of an individual’s health and well-being.
 Individuals who physically live on the ‘wrong side of the tracks’ are subjected to elevated environmental health threats and more than their fair share of preventable diseases.”
 You wouldn’t think living just a few blocks from where you live now could make such an impact on your health and the environment, but unfortunately, it’s apparent around the globe.